purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/cache-busting.md

 Cache busting is where we invalidate a cached file and force the browser to retrieve the file from the server.
 We can instruct the browser to bypass the cache by simply changing the filename.
 To the browser, this is a completely new resource so it will fetch the resource from the server.
 The most common way to do this is to add the hash of the file to the URL.

-We can also generate some code so the assets are available in our Rust pages and then we get the added benefit that if the files are deleted or names are chnaged we get compiler errors.
+We can also generate some code so the assets are available in our Rust pages and then we get the added benefit that if the files are deleted or names are changed we get compiler errors.

 ## Create an Asset Pipeline